berndmehnert/llmjspringbootangular/readme.md

 TODOs:
 - Write tests
+- Let user choose between all the cloud models
 - Add more MCP functionality, more context
 - Save conversations to local storage
 - Add security, caching, ...